tgteacher/BigData-LA1/ASSIGNMENT.md

 Write a Python script that prints the list of the 10 parks with the highest number of treated trees.
-Parks must be ordered by decreasing number of treated trees.
+Parks must be ordered by decreasing number of treated trees and by alphabetical order when they have similar number.
 Every list element must be printed on a new line.

 ## Required syntax